Skip Ribbon Commands

 Botulism

-This is the rare but serious food poisoning caused by Clostridium botulinum.
+Botulism is the rare but serious food poisoning caused by Clostridium botulinum.
 These bacteria normally can be found in soil and water.
-However, they don't often cause illness because they need very special conditions in order to multiply and produce poison.
-Clostridium botulinum grows best without oxygen and in certain chemical conditions.
-This is why improperly canned food is most often contaminated, especially low-acid vegetables such as green beans, corn, beets and peas.
+However, they don't often cause illness since they need specific conditions in order to multiply and produce poison.
+Improperly canned food is most often contaminated, especially low-acid vegetables such as green beans, corn, beets and peas.

 Cryptosporidiosis